 By using a smart repurposing strategy, you can truly maximise every piece of content you write.
 You can ensure your content is spread across the different online platforms you have, guaranteeing that you’re utilising every tool at your disposal – and helping ensure your online content marketing strategy, as well as your VA business, are both a success.

-If you’d like help with your online marketing and content creation or if social media and your website are both still confusing you a little, why not join the VA Membership on our £1, 14 day trial?
-VA Membership is a monthly subscription group where you can access the essential training and resources you need, as well as a supportive community to really help ramp up your VA business success.
+If you’d like help with your online marketing and content creation or if social media and your website are both still confusing you a little, why not join the VA Membership.
+The VA Membership is a monthly subscription group where you can access the essential training and resources you need, as well as a supportive community to really help ramp up your VA business success.
 It’ll give you the training and resources you need, to grow your confidence and your business, as well as marketing tips and access to a supportive community.
 The best bit is, you can join us on an annual membership and save £80 or pay monthly on a recurring payment, cancel anytime basis.